iStumblerLabs/CardView/README.md

 ### CardSeparatorCell

-An NSCell for displaying a seperator line in a CardTextView
+An NSCell for displaying a separator line in a CardTextView

 ### CardActionCell